 However, there are currently many limitations to today's center of posture measurement systems.
-They are extremely expensive - ranging from \$75,000 to \$115,000 according to the clients - and are often exclusively located in large scale rehabilitation and healthcare centers.
+They are extremely expensive - ranging from \$75,000 to \$115,000 according to the Tactile Communication and Neurorehabilitation Laboratory at UW Madison - and are often exclusively located in large scale rehabilitation and healthcare centers.
 Additionally, these diagnostic tools have such busy schedules that they are only available to small to medium size healthcare providers by physician referral.
 Summing all of these logistical problems up, these center of posture measurement devices are geographically, chronologically, and fiscally difficult to acquire and use, both as a healthcare provider and as a patient.